Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Background

 \subsection{Natural disasters}

-Although Croatia is not among the most disaster-prone countries globally, it has experienced several significant natural disasters in recent decades.
-Table 1 summarises major disaster events that had measurable economic and human impacts.
-The most severe were the two earthquakes in 2020.
-The Zagreb earthquake in March 2020 caused damage estimated at around 11.7\% of GDP and directly affected roughly 2\% of the population.
-Nine months later, the December 2020 Petrinja earthquake caused damage equivalent to about 10.7\% of GDP, affecting nearly 3.7\% of the population.
-These events were unprecedented in Croatia’s recent history in terms of scale.
-Other disasters include floods, storms, droughts and extreme temperatures.
-For instance, a major storm in the Zadar region in 2017 caused damage equal to 0.3\% of GDP, while an extreme heat wave in 2000 is estimated to have cost about 1.1\% of GDP.
-Floods such as those of 2010 and 2014, as well as periodic droughts, have had more modest nationwide effects, though locally they can be very destructive.
-An example is the 2014 river flooding in eastern Croatia that inundated large areas of Vukovar--Srijem county.
-These figures suggest that natural disasters, while infrequent, can impose a heavy toll on the economy and public finances.
-The government often must increase spending for emergency response and reconstruction while economic disruptions reduce tax revenues.
-This combination poses a threat to fiscal stability.
+Although Croatia and Slovenia are not among the most disaster-prone countries globally, both have experienced significant natural disasters in recent decades.
+Table \ref{tab:disasters_cro} summarises major events with measurable economic and human impacts on Croatia.
+The most severe were the two earthquakes of 2020.
+The Zagreb earthquake in March caused damage estimated at around 11.7 per cent of GDP and directly affected roughly 2 per cent of the population.
+Nine months later, the Petrinja earthquake caused damage equivalent to about 10.7 per cent of GDP, affecting nearly 3.7 per cent of the population.
+Other disasters include floods, storms, droughts, and extreme temperatures.
+A major storm in the Zadar region in 2017 caused damage equal to 0.3 per cent of GDP, while an extreme heat wave in 2000 cost an estimated 1.1 per cent of GDP.
+Floods, such as those of 2010 and 2014, and periodic droughts have had more modest nationwide effects, though locally they can be highly destructive.
+The 2014 river flooding in Vukovar--Srijem county is a case in point.

+Recent natural disasters in Slovenia are summarised in Table \ref{tab:disasters_slo}.
+The most severe were the 2023 floods, which affected almost 80 per cent of the population and caused damage equivalent to 0.72 per cent of GDP.
+Other events are comparatively smaller, ranging from extreme weather to earthquakes.
+Slovenia appears more prone to floods and storms than Croatia, and its seismic record is limited to a single earthquake in 2004 whose impact was negligible compared to the Croatian events of 2020.

-Crucially, Croatia’s experience in 2020 showed that a major disaster can occur concurrently with other crises, in this case, the COVID-19 emergency, amplifying fiscal stress.
-This underlines why incorporating disaster scenarios into fiscal planning is important.
-In the analysis that follows, the 2020 earthquakes serve as a reference point for the ``worst-case'' shock magnitude applied in our stress tests.
-As detailed below, we calibrate a scenario to mirror the fiscal and macroeconomic fallout of a disaster comparable to those earthquakes, and examine the implications for the public debt path.
+Croatia's experience in 2020 showed that a major disaster can coincide with other crises, in this case, the COVID-19 emergency, compounding fiscal stress.
+This is part of the reason why incorporating disaster scenarios into fiscal planning matters.
+In what follows, the 2020 earthquakes serve as the reference point for the shock magnitude applied in the Croatian stress test, and the 2023 floods serve the same role for Slovenia.
+For Croatia, we calibrate a scenario to mirror the fiscal and macroeconomic fallout of a disaster comparable to the 2020 earthquakes; for Slovenia, we construct a shock akin to the 2023 floods.
+We then examine what these shocks imply for fiscal sustainability.